Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

 One of the main issues with predictive models for short peptides is the lack of extensive datasets like the Protein Data Bank, which provides a comprehensive and standardized structural reference for proteins~\cite{zardeckiPDB101EducationalResources2022}.
 Nevertheless, we can move towards machine learning models for assembly of short peptides by enriching existing datasets with additional sequences and morphology proxy features (Figure~\ref{fig:dataset}a).

-We curated continuous AP values from Wang et al.~\cite{wangDeepLearningEmpowers2023a} and Teijlingen \& Tuttle~\cite{vanteijlingenTripeptidesTwoStepActive2021a}, where AP follows the CG-MD-derived SASA ratio~\cite{wangDeepLearningEmpowers2023a}.
+We curated continuous AP values from Wang \textit{et al.}~\cite{wangDeepLearningEmpowers2023a} and Teijlingen \& Tuttle~\cite{vanteijlingenTripeptidesTwoStepActive2021a}, where AP follows the CG-MD-derived SASA ratio~\cite{wangDeepLearningEmpowers2023a}.
 Both studies used the MARTINI 2.2 force field.
-For the 56 peptides common to both datasets, we observed a mean AP difference of $0.089 \pm 0.13$, supporting comparability, and thus mergeability, of the two AP sources.
-During deduplication, we retained the values reported by Wang et al. and, following their procedure, subsequently assigned peptide a self-assembly/no-self-assembly (SA/no-SA) flag based on AP: $\geq \!1.8$ indicates aggregation, $\leq \!1.65$ indicates no aggregation, and values in between remain undefined (Figure~\ref{fig:dataset}b)~\cite{wangDeepLearningEmpowers2023a}.
-This yielded a merged dataset with AP for $121,652$ peptides, $93,668$ with a SA/no-SA label.
+For the 56 peptides common to both datasets, we observed a mean AP difference of $0.089 \pm 0.13$, supporting comparability, and thus mergeability, of the two AP sources (full statistical summary in Supplementary Material).
+During deduplication, we retained the values reported by Wang \textit{et al.} to maintain internal consistency with the SA/no-SA labeling thresholds and downstream validation protocol adopted throughout this work.
+Subsequently, we assigned peptide a self-assembly/no-self-assembly (SA/no-SA) flag also based on AP following the operational labeling strategy of Wang \textit{et al.}~\cite{wangDeepLearningEmpowers2023a, liuEfficientPredictionPeptide2023a}: the dataset is split into low-AP vs high-AP classes around the median AP, while excluding samples in a narrow band around the median to reduce ambiguity and label noise.
+Because the original study reports this procedure but not explicit numeric cutoffs, we reconstructed the corresponding thresholds from their released AP distribution, yielding $\mathrm{AP}\geq 1.8$ (SA) and $\mathrm{AP}\leq 1.65$ (no-SA), with intermediate values left unlabeled (Figure~\ref{fig:dataset}b).
+These thresholds should, therefore, be interpreted as operational separators rather than actual value--limiters for assembly.
+Applying this processing step yielded a merged dataset with AP for $121,652$ peptides, $93,668$ with a SA/no-SA label.

-Given the masking mechanism of our model, further explained in the next section, PepMorph does not require any specific target to be present to generate sequences (e.g., AP can be absent).
-As such, we also added $39,468$ sequences not present in the literature--derived set to expand the conditioning space.
-For these and for the set of peptides from Wang et al.'s work, we further processed the peptides through PEP-FOLD~\cite{reyPEPFOLD4PHdependentForce2023} to generate isolated 3D conformations and extract, for each, key properties that may drive specific assemblies.
-As we will elaborate in the validation pipeline, we focus on three biophysical metrics that plausibly steer spherical versus fibrillar assembly: